Tetsuro SUMIDA

 Jaeho Lee

-Completed the Doctoral program at the Graduate School of Human and Environmental Studies, Kyoto University.
+Completed a doctoral program at the Graduate School of Human and Environmental Studies, Kyoto University.
 Holds a Ph.D. in Human and Environmental Studies.

 Specializes in quantitative linguistics, corpus linguistics, Japanese language education, applied linguistics, and cognitive linguistics.

-Previously served as a researcher at the National Institute of Information and Communications Technology and the Japan Foundation, as well as an associate professor at the University of Tsukuba.
-Has held current position since 2016.
+Has held research positions at the National Institute of Information and Communications Technology and the Japan Foundation, and served as associate professor at the University of Tsukuba.
+Since 2016, he has held his current position.

 Madoka Konishi